cyverse-archive/DE/api/endpoints/app-metadata.md

 This endpoint is a passthrough to the apps endpoint using the same path.
 Please see the apps service documentation for more information.

-## Save an Ontology XML Document

-Secured Endpoint: POST /admin/ontologies

-Delegates to metadata: POST /admin/ontologies

-This endpoint is a passthrough to the metadata endpoint using the same path.
-Please see the metadata service documentation for more information.

-## Logically Deleting an Ontology

-Secured Endpoint: DELETE /admin/ontologies/{ontology-version}

-Delegates to apps: DELETE /admin/ontologies/{ontology-version}

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the metadata service documentation for more information.

-## Set Active Ontology Version

-Secured Endpoint: POST /admin/ontologies/{ontology-version}

-Delegates to apps: POST /admin/ontologies/{ontology-version}

-This endpoint is a passthrough to the apps endpoint using the same path.
-Please see the metadata service documentation for more information.

-## Deleting an Ontology Hierarchy

-Secured Endpoint: DELETE /admin/ontologies/{ontology-version}/{root-iri}

-Delegates to metadata: DELETE /admin/ontologies/{ontology-version}/{root-iri}

-This endpoint is a passthrough to the metadata endpoint using the same path.
-Please see the metadata service documentation for more information.

-## Save an Ontology Hierarchy

-Secured Endpoint: PUT /admin/ontologies/{ontology-version}/{root-iri}

-Delegates to metadata: PUT /admin/ontologies/{ontology-version}/{root-iri}

-This endpoint is a passthrough to the metadata endpoint using the same path.
-Please see the metadata service documentation for more information.

-## Listing Ontologies and Ontology Hierarchies

-### Apps passthroughs

-Secured Endpoint: GET /admin/ontologies

-Delegates to apps: GET /admin/ontologies

-Secured Endpoint: GET /admin/ontologies/{ontology-version}/{root-iri}

-Delegates to apps: GET /admin/ontologies/{ontology-version}/{root-iri}

-Secured Endpoint: GET /apps/hierarchies

-Delegates to apps: GET /apps/hierarchies

-Secured Endpoint: GET /apps/hierarchies/{root-iri}

-Delegates to apps: GET /apps/hierarchies/{root-iri}

-### Metadata passthroughs

-Secured Endpoint: GET /admin/ontologies/{ontology-version}

-Delegates to metadata: GET /admin/ontologies/{ontology-version}

-These endpoints are passthroughs to the apps and metadata endpoints using the same paths.
-Please see the corresponding service documentation for more information.

 ## Managing App AVU Metadata

 Secured Endpoint: GET /admin/apps/{app-id}/metadata